Compliance

 Require clients to warrant their AI compliance:

-"Client represents and warrants that any AI hiring tools used to evaluate Agency-submitted candidates: (a) have undergone bias audits as required by law, (b) comply with all disclosure requirements, and (c) do not discriminate on the basis of protected characteristics."
+"Client represents and warrants that any AI hiring tools used to evaluate Agency-submitted candidates: (a) have undergone bias audits as required by law, (b) comply with all disclosure requirements, and (c) do not discriminate on the basis of protected characteristics.
+Client shall provide audit summaries upon request."

 3. Indemnification Provisions